 - How much will it cost you?
 Are there any fees, like origination fees or a prepayment penalty?

-For even more information on refinancing and loan consolidation, as well as steps to take after you decide to refinance, take a look at Credible’s student loan refinancing guide.
+For even more information on refinancing and loan consolidation, as well as steps to take after you decide to refinance, take a look at Credible’s marketplace for refinancing your student loans.

 Ariha Setalvad <email@example.com> is a Credible staff writer.
 Follow us on Twitter at @Credible.